Noise Levels in Oakland Beach, Warwick, RI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 930 Oakland Beach residents, or 40.7%, live above that level.
 By land area, 36.5% of Oakland Beach is above 55 dBA.

 Average noise levels for Oakland Beach residents, grouped by direction from the center of Oakland Beach.
-Northern Oakland Beach carries the highest population-weighted average; Western Oakland Beach carries the lowest.
-Just 0% of residents in Western Oakland Beach live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Oakland Beach.
+The highest population-weighted average is in northwestern Oakland Beach; the lowest is in southern Oakland Beach, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Oakland Beach